| | |

 1994 but lacked the funds to build both, so they launched

+the more profitable S80 first.
 The man who led the S60's design team, a Hungarian

 named Geza Loczi, likes to say that the mid-range Volvo represents